mobfox/MobFox-iOS-SDK/README.md

 ## Location Services

 This feature finds the current loction and sets the parameters of longitude and latitude.
-Alternatively, location services can be disabled by calling the function ```+ (void)locationServicesDisabled:(BOOL)disabled``` with a ```true``` value, and those parameters can be accessed and are assignable.
+Alternatively, location services can be disabled by calling the function ```+ (void)locationServicesDisabled:(BOOL)disabled``` with a ```true``` value (After ad declaration), and those parameters can be accessed and are assignable.